hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

 ---
 import Admonition from 'react-admonitions';

-Instead of defining the raw infrastructure you need, hamlet works off a solution.
-The solution outlines the functional components you need in your deployment and hamlet then takes this to build out the infrastructure definition that would perform this function.
+Instead of defining the raw infrastructure we need, hamlet works off a solution.
+The solution outlines the functional components required in the deployment and hamlet then takes this to build out the infrastructure definition that would perform this function.

 Combining this with our pluggable architecture we can use the same solution to generate infrastructure definitions in different cloud providers like AWS and Azure.
 This is an interesting feature itself but in this post we are going to look at another way to use this data, diagram generation.

 ## A picture paints a 1000 words

-Declarative infrastructure deployments that outline the precise configuration you require for your infrastructure, have become the standard with hyperscale cloud providers.
-However they can also be quite challenging to conceptualise what you have deployed.
+Declarative infrastructure deployments that outline the precise configuration required for an infrastructure deployment, have become the standard with hyperscale cloud providers.
+However they can also be quite challenging to conceptualise what has been deployed.

-Once the infrastructure has been deployed a common practice is to create diagrams which represent what you've deployed.
-These are mostly generated manually or you can use tools like cloudcraft which scan your deployment to build out the diagram.
+Once the infrastructure has been deployed a common practice is to create diagrams which represent what has been deployed.
+These are mostly generated manually or through tools like cloudcraft which scan a deployment to build out the diagram.
 This can be a useful approach as a validation tool, however they can sometimes miss out on contextual information or even infrastructure which isn't supported by the tool.

 With hamlet our diagrams are generated using the same solution file that defined the infrastructure.
 This means we keep the information in lockstep between whats deployed and what has been documented, and we can also include solution level information like environments, standard naming and multi-provider support